damszew/damszew.github.io/content/blog/2021-11-24-coding-dojo-avoid-brittle-tests-by-writing-better-assertions.md

 A client asks us to implement a feature to the staff management system that will get him a list of employees that can work on Sundays.

-All codes shown in this post and the full solution written in rust can be found in this [repo].
+All codes shown in this post and the full solution written in rust can be found in this [repo](https://github.com/damszew/kata-emloyee-report).

 ### 1st user story